The Spanish Imperative: How to make Commands in Spanish

 Again, these too work well on their one, but you can pair them up with many things, such as:

 Toma (take this) might be the hardest one to pair up.
-It took me a while to think of something actually common to put next to it.
-I think the usual will definitely be to use it on its own.
+The usual will definitely be to use it on its own.

 Google the following: anuncios publicitarios en español imperativo (Spanish advertisements in imperative), check the examples and write down all the imperatives you can find.
 These will certainly be some of the most common and you can now add them to your imperative repertoire.